njaard/sonnerie/README.md

 are costly (and not yet implemented!).

 ## Why

+Sonnerie is for storing data that you can plot.

 You intake a lot of samples related to different entities all at once, and then want to read a lot of data for a entity, the